prymitive/bootstrap-breadcrumbs/README.md

 If viename cannot be resolved using reverse() than it will be rendered as is, so that static url's can be used in {% breadcrumb %} template tags.

-Use {% render_breadcrumbs %} to render all breadcrumbs links to html.
+Finally use {% render_breadcrumbs %} to render all breadcrumbs links to html.
+Remeber to use tags inside {% block %}.

 Example
 =======